vtvrv/Cuphead_Accessibility_Mod/README.md

 - Debug Menu freezes on Cuphead version 1.3.2.
 Can be fixed by opening Unity Explorer plugin while loading debug menu.

 ## Compiling
+To set up the poject I followed this tutorial https://docs.bepinex.dev/master/articles/dev_guide/plugin_tutorial/index.html
+Initializing the plugin project I used these two commands
+- dotnet new bepinex5plugin -n Cuphead_Accessibility -T net35 -U 5.6.2
+- dotnet restore Cuphead_Accessibility

-Add assembly reference to "Aseembly-CSharp.dll" of Cuphead Legacy Version (The version built on Unity Version 5).
+Added an assembly reference to "Assembly-CSharp.dll" of Cuphead Legacy Version (The version built on Unity Version 5).

 This maintains compatibility with all versions of Cuphead.